Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 1. `ansible -m ping all` or `ansible all -m ping`
 2. `ansible -m shell -a 'free -m' all` or `ansible all -m shell -a 'free -m'`
 3. Fact Check: `ansible dev -m setup` or `ansible -m setup dev`
+4. Download and run your personal playbook on your local machine: `ansible-pull -U URL`

 Inventory Management Deep Dive:
 - Patterns: `dev[1-4].example.com` or `dev[h-m].example.com` or `dev[1:4].example.com` or `dev[h:m].example.com`